8th Annual edition: Positioning for future growth

-The outlook provides an overview of how the hotel industry in South Africa, Nigeria, Mauritius, Kenya and Tanzania is expected to develop over the coming years.
-It also details the key trends observed and discusses the challenges facing the sector as well as it's future prospects.
+The Outlook provides an overview of how the hotel industry in South Africa, Nigeria, Mauritius, Kenya and Tanzania is expected to develop over the coming years.
+It details the key trends observed and discusses the challenges facing the sector, as well as considering its future prospects.

-The revenue for the five markets as a group will increase at an 8.7% compound annual rate to R59.2 billion in 2021 from R39 billion in 2016.
+Hotel room revenue for the five markets as a group will increase at a 7.4% compound annual rate to R50.5 billion in 2022, from R35.2 billion in 2017.

 59% of security leaders say digitisation has increased information security spending.
 Hotels are already in the spotlight due to high-profile breaches.
 The last two years have been particularly bad for the hotel industry, and trends suggest that it is unlikely to get better.
 Widely publicised breaches of reservation and point-of-sale systems paint a worrying picture.

 Tourism is a key economic driver in the Western Cape and contributes to job creation, with around 300 000 people being employed by the industry.
 The hospitality industry alone contributes R40 billion to the Western Cape economy, which it simply cannot lose.

 As there is little historical precedence, it is difficult to project the impact of the drought on tourism.
 Although bookings were down in Cape Town, overall tourism to South Africa held up during the festive season and actually picked up in the first quarter of 2018.
 Hotels in Cape Town are taking a number of steps to conserve water.
 If the winter rainfall continues at the current rate, the crisis may be limited in scope.